These 200mm specimens are excellent buying. Well rooted and healthy with a MINIMUM of 350mm trunk height with many pushing 500mm.

-Stunning architectural form that lends itself to desert/xeriscape themed gardens and as a feature specimen.
+Stunning architectural form that lends itself to desert/xeriscape themed gardens and as a feature specimen

 Loves the heat and works well in a sunny location including micro-climates such as where added radiant heat from a wall might render many plants unsuitable.